 Consequences of the domination

-Illumina currently has a monopoly on the NGS space.
+Despite the recent competition, Illumina still has a near-monopoly on the NGS space.
 The company has somehow managed to successfully eliminate most of their competition in the sequencing market.
 A single organisation having control of the hugely important high throughput sequencing sector does not benefit the scientific community, or have a positive impact on clinical practise.

 Gail Levine, the Federal Trade Commission Bureau of Competition Deputy Director, explained about the potential Illumina and Pacific Biosciences merge: “When a monopolist buys a potential rival, it can harm competition.
 These deals help monopolists maintain power.
 That’s why we challenged this acquisition.”

 Illumina acquiring various companies, including the attempt to purchase Pacific Biosciences, has the potential to further reduce the firm’s incentive to innovate and develop new products.
 This would allow Illumina’s domination of the sequencing market to last longer than it should.
-This is evidenced by the fact that Illumina has not continued to make dramatic developments in sequence output since 2015, which in turn has slowed the decline of the whole genome sequence pricing.
-The lack of real competition in the sequencing industry is almost certainly to blame.
+This is evidenced by the fact that Illumina did not make dramatic developments in sequence output after 2015, which in turn slowed the decline of the whole genome sequence pricing.
+The lack of real competition in the sequencing industry is almost certainly to blame, but there could be hope on the horizon.
+According to the journal Science, 2022 “is the year of the big shake-up” for DNA sequencing with increased competition coming in the form of players such as Ultima Genomics.
+Could we be standing on the verge of the next revolution in cancer genomics?
+We’ll have to wait and see.

 Image credit: Illumina